0xMilord/renderiq/IMPLEMENTATION_PROMPT.md

-# AecoSec - Implementation Prompt for Next Developer
+# arqihive - Implementation Prompt for Next Developer

 ## 🚨 CRITICAL TASK: Fix Image Generation and Project Management System

-You are tasked with implementing critical fixes to the AecoSec image generation and project management system.
+You are tasked with implementing critical fixes to the arqihive image generation and project management system.
 This is a **HIGH PRIORITY** task that requires immediate attention.

 ## 📋 Context